Swim, Snorkel, Walk, Read, Relax, Recharge

-The World Heritage Area of the Ningaloo Coast provides one of Australia’s great marine experiences, whilst the limestone backdrop of the Cape Range hides deep gorges of spectacular beauty.
+The World Heritage Area of the Ningaloo Coast provides one of Australia’s great marine experiences, swimming with whale sharks and humpback whales, whilst the limestone backdrop of the Cape Range hides deep gorges of spectacular beauty.
 A good understanding of the wildlife and our spectacular location are revealed to you as our expert and passionate guides provide interpretation.
 This understanding, and our soft touches in camp, add up to a magical bush experience.

 The coral reef is literally on your doorstep and our guides love showing you their backyard; home to over 500 species of fish, 250 coral species and 600 species of mollusc.
 Ningaloo is known as one of the best places on earth to see and swim with whale sharks and manta rays.
 It is also a major breeding area for hawksbill, green and loggerhead turtles, which are seen daily at camp.